Research and Emerging Paradigms in Marriage and Family Studies – DBFA 620

 The concept of marriage and family has changed significantly over the last 50 years.
-As Human Service Workers, we must be equipped to help member of the family unit.
-The goal of this course is to provide you with the tools to assist families, which will enable you to better serve and counsel more effectively I the local community contexts.
+As Human Service Workers, we must be equipped to help members of the family unit.
+The goal of this course is to provide you with the tools to assist families, which will enable you to better serve and counsel more effectively in local community contexts.

 Course Requirements Checklist